Wilson, BYU beats No. 24 USC 30-27 in overtime

 UP NEXT

-USC: The Trojans have short week to prepare for Pac-12 South rival Utah.
+USC: The Trojans have a short week to prepare for Pac-12 South rival Utah.

 BYU: The Cougars face their third Pac-12 opponent in four weeks when they host No. 23 Washington next Saturday.